murffps/wdd430-byui-demo/additional-resources.md

 then ask the main genral chat in the simplest most conssie sepcfic techncial way you can. it takes practice.

-How to maintian effective Group work?
+How to maintian effective Group work? remember first we are disclies. of Chirst.  be patient understanding .. assume the best.. communicate clealry

 Doing project on my own? still get credit
 Peer review scores
 What if my teammates or I have power outages, lost computers,  major life events sickness, death, birth and cannot meet the expectations and committed to work?